Batchelder Conference on Archaeology and Biblical Studies

 Bringing scholars from around the world together to deepen understanding of ancient history

-Every year scholars and guests come to the University of Nebraska for the Batchelder Biblical Archaeology Conference to present their research and findings in the field.
+Every year scholars and guests come to the University of Nebraska for the Batchelder Conference on Archaeology and Biblical Studies to present their research and findings in the field.
 Lectures have topics that range from Archaeology to History, Geology, Anthropology, and more.
 The conference brings together faculty, staff, students and the community at large as we deepen our understanding of ancient history together.

 The conference is named in honor of Anne Batchelder.
 Mr. and Mrs. Batchelder gave an endowment for the conference after visiting Bethsaida in Israel to ensure that the conference would be supported annually.